fermisda/webpie/docs/source/by_sample.rst

 will be called by two threads at (almost) the same time and the responses to both requests will contain the same counter value.

-To help make the code thread safe, WebPie offers "atomic" decorator.
+To help make the code thread safe, WebPie offers "app_synchronized" decorator.
 It can be used to make any method of a Handler or the App class atomic and thread safe.
 Here is how the previous example can be fixed:

 .. code-block:: python

     # time_count_thread_safe.py
-    from webpie import WPApp, WPHandler, atomic
+    from webpie import WPApp, WPHandler, app_synchronized
     import time

     class Handler(WPHandler):